vitabaks/postgresql_cluster/roles/upgrade/README.md

-## Upgrade PostgreSQL to the new major version
+## PostgreSQL in-place major upgrade

 This role is designed for in-place major upgrades of PostgreSQL, e.g., from version 14 to 15.